eboileau/ribotools/docs/source/howto-run.rst

 How to estimate abundance
 =========================

 See :ref:`ribotools_usage` for a short description of required input and expected output.
 Output from Flexbar, Bowtie2, and STAR are written in FASTQ or `BAM <https://samtools.github.io/hts-specs/>`_ formats.
+If you want to QC your Ribo-seq data as part of the pipeline, see :ref:`ribotools_qc`.

 .. attention::